neptune-ai/docs/docs/logging-and-managing-experiment-results/downloading-experiment-data.rst

 Combining downloading methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can combine few downloading options to build custom visualizations or analysis.
+You can combine a few downloading options to build custom visualizations or analysis.
 Example below shows how to use :meth:`~neptune.projects.Project.get_experiments` and :meth:`~neptune.experiments.Experiment.get_numeric_channels_values` and seaborn library to overlay metric from multiple experiments on the same plot.

 Get list of :class:`~neptune.experiments.Experiment` objects.